Red Top Young

 Red Top Young (born Robert Lee Young; February 15, 1936 – May 26, 2021) was an American blues, rhythm and blues, country, rock and roll and jazz musician.

 Robert Lee Young was born February 15, 1936, in Martinsville, Virginia, to Willie and Mattie Young.
 One of seven children, he started his education in Martinsville and completed high school in Elyria, Ohio.
 Subsequently, he attended Cleveland Music School in Cleveland, Ohio.
 All of his brothers had a love for music and the talent to go with it.
 He started making music at the age of eight and never stopped during his life.

 After learning to play on a "1000 pound" upright piano that one of his brothers purchased, he knew that music was what he wanted to do.
-His first professional job was in Martinsville when one night Fats Domino was too sick to perform for an annual event, the June German Ball and Robert was asked to play piano, along with his brother Muncie.
+His first professional job was in Martinsville when one night Fats Domino was too sick to perform for an annual event, the June German Ball, and Robert was asked to play piano, along with his brother Muncie.

-At the age of 15 he and brother Muncie joined his brother Nick in Elyria, Ohio.
+At the age of 15, he and his brother Muncie joined his brother Nick in Elyria, Ohio.
 His parents later relocated to Elyria and the family was all together again.
-Music was the brothers' mistress and soon they had formed a group called The Four Lovers, consisting of Robert, his brother Muncie, friends Paul Kimble and John Cristman.
+Music was the brothers' mistress and soon they had formed a group called The Four Lovers, consisting of Robert, his brother Muncie, and friends Paul Kimble and John Cristman.
 The group's management and bookings were handled by Sonny Rucker and Libby Hodge.
-After that group broke up another was started called 4 Young Lovers, consisting of himself, his brothers Muncie, Jessie and John Alver.
-By this time Robert had started to be known as Red Top.
+After that group broke up another was started called 4 Young Lovers, consisting of himself, his brothers Muncie, Jessie, and John Alver.
+By this time, Robert had started to be known as Red Top.
 The group played in and around Lorain and Cuyahoga County, at venues like The Majestic Hotel in downtown Cleveland for two years in the early 1950s.